Rewindable Quantum Computation and Its Equivalence to Cloning and Adaptive Postselection: Computational Complexity of Rewinding

 for a polynomial $p(n)$ in $n$.
-Particularly, we denote ${\sf AdPostBQP}(2/3,1/3)$ as ${\sf AdPostBQP}$. \end{definition} Note that $Q_n$ can include adaptive postselections because depending on previous measurement outcomes, we can decide whether $X$ is applied before and after applying $|1\rangle\langle1|$.
+Particularly, we denote ${\sf AdPostBQP}(2/3,1/3)$ as ${\sf AdPostBQP}$. \end{definition} {\red Equation}~(\ref{condadpost}) can be automatically satisfied by using standard gate sets whose elementary gates involve only square roots of rational numbers.
+From Defs.~\ref{BRQP} and \ref{AdPostBQP}, we notice that the main difference between ${\sf RwBQP}$, ${\sf CBQP}$, and ${\sf AdPostBQP}$ is whether the rewinding or cloning operators or projectors are allowed. {\red We also mention a difference between ${\sf AdPostBQP}$ and ${\sf PostBQP}$ as the following remark:} \begin{remark} $Q_n$ can include adaptive postselections because depending on previous measurement outcomes, we can decide whether $X$ is applied before and after applying $|1\rangle\langle1|$.
 Here, $X\equiv|1\rangle\langle 0|+|0\rangle\langle 1|$ is the Pauli-$X$ operator.
 It is worth mentioning that it is unknown whether the adaptive postselection can be efficiently done in ${\sf PostBQP}$ as discussed in \cite{A05}.
 Indeed, if it is possible, ${\sf SZK}\subseteq{\sf PP}$ should be immediately obtained from the argument in \cite{ABFL14,ABFL16}, while it is a long-standing problem.
-The difference between ${\sf AdPostBQP}$ and ${\sf PostBQP}$ should arise from intermediate measurements allowed in ${\sf AdPostBQP}$.
-Eq.~(\ref{condadpost}) can be automatically satisfied by using standard gate sets whose elementary gates involve only square roots of rational numbers.
-From Defs.~\ref{BRQP} and \ref{AdPostBQP}, we notice that the main difference between ${\sf RwBQP}$, ${\sf CBQP}$, and ${\sf AdPostBQP}$ is whether the rewinding or cloning operators or projectors are allowed.
+The difference between ${\sf AdPostBQP}$ and ${\sf PostBQP}$ should arise from intermediate measurements allowed in ${\sf AdPostBQP}$. \end{remark}